intel/cm-compiler/llvm/docs/TableGen/LangIntro.rst

     for 'a' in 'c.'
 This operation is analogous to $(subst) in GNU make.

 ``!foreach(a, b, c)``
-    For each member 'b' of dag or list 'a' apply operator 'c.'  'b' is a dummy variable that should be declared as a member variable of an instantiated class.
+    For each member of dag or list 'b' apply operator 'c.'  'a' is a dummy variable that should be declared as a member variable of an instantiated class.
 This operation is analogous to $(foreach) in GNU make.